-Given our 13 campuses, and 2.8 million square feet of building space, our waste footprint is significant.
-However, our impact goes far beyond the waste that we generate...we are also leading by example.
+Given our 13 campuses and 2.8 million square feet of building space, our waste footprint is significant.
+However, our impact goes far beyond the waste that we generate; we're also leading by example.

-Every year, billions of disposable water bottles are used and only a fraction of those bottles are properly recycled.
+Every year, billions of disposable water bottles are used, and only a fraction of those bottles are properly recycled.
 Just one hydration station can save as many as 36,000 standard 1L bottles from entering the garbage.

 Many of the hydration stations installed at NSCC have bottle counters on them, displaying the number of disposable bottles saved from the landfill.